skyfielders/astronomy-notebooks/talks/2013-codemash/slides.rst

 use the animation to show the next year (or month) of sky events! use newton (or something?) to solve for equinox, solstice, eclipses, conjunctions?

+other things to mention:

+Export to HTML (blog post) and PDF
+Python atop traditional tools like LINPACK
+SciPy wraps massive amount of FORTRAN
+Matplotlib

+Third pillar? "computing is the backbone of all of science" - Fernando Perez